domdavis/ch-products-elite-map/README.md

 Joystick maps and game configuration files for the [CH Products][] [Fighterstick][] and [Pro Throttle][] HOTAS in [Elite: Dangerous][].

+## Known Issues

+There's a problem with the way key presses are sent with this map that means that "button mashing", especially during combat, can cause unexpected actions to fire.
+An update will be released in the next day or two to fix this.

 ## About

 This map is my own personal configuration that I've put together while playing